orafaelmiguel/WindowsX/README.md

 Optimization scripts for Intel CPUs that aim to improve processor performance by adjusting settings related to frequency, voltage and power management.

-Separate executable file for optional use inside `/intel/bin/output`
+Separate executable file for optional use inside `/releases` folder.

 - Adjust CPU voltage to improve performance or reduce power consumption
 - Adjusts the CPU operating frequency to ensure that the processor operates at a constant and stable speed, avoiding clock jitter